skinandme/full-stack-assessment-v2/README.md

 ## How to Submit

-- Clone the repository to your development machine
+- Clone the repository to your development machine.
-- Create a private repository in your own GitHub account
+- Create a private repository in your own GitHub account.
-- Please commit often (and don't squash), this will help us understand your progress and reasoning
+- Please commit often (and don't squash); this will help us better understand your progress and reasoning.
-- One pull request is sufficient
+- One pull request is sufficient.
-- Add the reviewers as collaborators on your repository on Github
+- Add the reviewers as collaborators on your repository on Github.